-Taxonomy: Of the 11-12 subspecies of Canada Goose previously recognized, genetic studies have shown that two clades can be differentiated, seven large subspecies in one and four small subspecies in the other (Banks et al 2004).
-Banks et al (2004) designated these two groups as full species, the newly-designated species Cackling Goose (B. hutchinsii) consisting of four small subspecies hutchinsii, taverneri, minima, and leucopareia; the remaining seven large subspecies were retained in Canada Goose (B. canadensis).
+Taxonomy: Among the 11-12 subspecies of Canada Goose previously recognized, genetic studies have shown that two clades can be differentiated, seven large subspecies in one and four small subspecies in the other (Banks et al 2004).
+Banks et al (2004) designated these two groups as full species, the newly designated species Cackling Goose (B. hutchinsii) consisting of four small subspecies hutchinsii, taverneri, minima, and leucopareia; the remaining seven large subspecies were retained in Canada Goose (B. canadensis).
 These seven subspecies are canadensis, interior, maxima, moffitti, parvipes, occidentalis, and fulva.
 Of these, canadensis is restricted to the eastern United States and occidentalis and fulva to Alaska and the Pacific Coast.
-The remaining four subspecies occur in the interior United States and in Nebraska.
+The remaining four subspecies occur in the interior United States, including Nebraska.
 As shown in Baldassarre (2014), maxima is resident in the entire eastern United States north to southern Canada, and moffitti is resident in the entire western United States north also to southern Canada; their ranges meet in central Nebraska.
-Baldassarre (2014) depicts the range of parvipes as breeding in northwest Canada and central Alaska, north only in Canada to the Arctic Ocean, wintering in two areas, the northwest United States and the south-central Great Plains, including southwestern Nebraska.
-Baldassarre (2014) depicts the range of interior as breeding in a large area around Hudson Bay and south well into Ontario and Quebec, wintering throughout the eastern United States, including only extreme eastern Iowa, most of Missouri, eastern Kansas and eastern Oklahoma, but not including Nebraska.
+Baldassarre (2014) depicts the range of parvipes as breeding in northwest Canada and central Alaska, north to the Arctic Ocean only in Canada, wintering in two areas, the northwest United States and the south-central Great Plains, including southwestern Nebraska.
+Baldassarre (2014) depicts the range of interior as breeding in a large area around Hudson Bay and south well into Ontario and Quebec, wintering throughout the eastern United States, including only extreme western Iowa, most of Missouri, eastern Kansas and eastern Oklahoma, but not including Nebraska.

 Current understanding (Silcock 2006, Baldassarre 2014) is that moffitti and maxima are year-round residents of at least the Nebraska Panhandle and the eastern half of Nebraska respectively, parvipes migrates through the western two-thirds of Nebraska, its winter range including southwest Nebraska, and interior migrates rarely through the Missouri River Valley and may winter in southeast Nebraska.